 Matrices:

 Matrices are rectangular arrays consisting of numbers and are an example of 2nd-order tensors.
-If m and n are positive integers, that is m,n∈N then the m×n matrix contains mn numbers, with m rows and n columns.
+If m and n are positive integers, that is m,nmn∈N then the m×n matrix contains mn numbers, with m rows and n columns.

 Its components are now identified by two indices i and j. i represents the index to the matrix row, while j represents the index to the matrix column.
 Each component of A is identified by aij.